LLNL/ExaCMech/README.md

 AUTHORS
 ======

 The principal developer of ECMech is Nathan Barton, nrbarton@llnl.gov.
+Robert Carson has also made contributions.

 LICENSE
 ======

-NOTE : This software is not yet released.
-It is _anticipated_ that it will be released under the BSD-3-Clause license.
+License is under the BSD-3-Clause license.
+See [LICENSE](LICENSE) file for details.
+And see also the [NOTICE](NOTICE) file.

+`SPDX-License-Identifier: BSD-3-Clause`

+``LLNL-CODE-784997``